Why is this important?

 Smoking rates are declining nationally, but the battle is far from over.
 Every day, roughly 1,300 Americans die from smoking-related illnesses; that’s 480,000 a year.
 This isn’t just a national problem — the health effects of tobacco smoke disproportionately affect Western Pennsylvanians.

 There are a lot of resources to help you quit smoking today.
 Here are just a few:

 Offers free phone counseling and the possibility of free medication (the patch, gum, or lozenge).

 - Talk to your healthcare professional; ask how they can help you quit.

 - Find a local class — there are many different classes in Allegheny County.
 Check out the list of classes on Tobacco Free Allegheny’s “Where to Get Help” page.

 - Use the web!
 There are lots of websites that offer assistance to quit.
 For example, try: PA Quit Logix.

-County Health Director Dr. Karen Hacker and Brittany Huffman of Tobacco Free Allegheny stop by the set of Pittsburgh Today Live to talk about a new campaign to help people quit smoking and how they’re working to prevent young people from starting.
-The two spoke with KDKA’s Jon Burnett and Kristine Sorensen about this year’s 2nd annual “Allegheny Quits for Life” campaign, various quit-smoking resources and other upcoming events.
+County Health Director Dr. Karen Hacker and Brittany Huffman of Tobacco Free Allegheny stopped by the set of Pittsburgh Today Live to talk about a new campaign to help people quit smoking and how they’re working to prevent young people from starting.
+The two spoke with KDKA’s Jon Burnett and Kristine Sorensen about this year’s “Allegheny Quits for Life” campaign, various quit-smoking resources and other upcoming events.

 Allegheny Quits for Life partners are critical to help us convey the message that a smoke-free Allegheny County is a healthier Allegheny County.
 The button to the right will take you to our partner materials page, offering a variety of communications materials, pre-designed memes, social media graphics and details about this year’s PSA video contest to help you support the campaign.